ioBroker/dm-utils/README.md

 ### `sendCommandToGui(command: BackendToGuiCommand)`

-Sends command to GUI to add/update/delete devices or to update the status of device.
+Sends command to GUI to add/update/delete devices or to update the status of a device.

-**It is suggested** to use the state's ID directly in DeviceInfo structure instead of sending the command every time to GUI on status update.
+**It is suggested** to use the state's ID directly in the DeviceInfo structure instead of sending the command every time to GUI on status update.

-See example below:
+See the example below:

 ```ts
 class MyAdapterDeviceManagement extends DeviceManagement<MyAdapter> {